s5uishida/open5gs_5gc_ueransim_sample_config/README.md

 <h2 id="changelog">Changelog (summary)</h2>

+- [2021.03.09] Updated to Open5GS v2.2.0 and added a little about NSSF.
+And updated to UERANSIM v3.1.3.
 - [2021.01.28] Updated to UERANSIM v3.0.1 and updated the operation procedure.
 - [2020.12.23] Updated to UERANSIM v2.2.1 and updated the operation procedure.
 - [2020.12.20] Updated to UERANSIM v2.1.1.